Debra1761/langcraft-pronunciation-api/README.md

 ## Read the response

 The API returns one JSON object.
-This abridged example shows the fields most applications use first:
+This abridged example shows the fields most appliations use first:

 ```json
 {